Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Teach kids about sustainable farming, seasonal produce, get them to spot exotic vegetables, and the importance of supporting local farms by visiting the Farmers Market.

-View this post on Instagram - Journey back in time to a prairie life long ago when people used to grind the grain to make bread.
+- Journey back in time to a prairie life long ago when people used to grind the grain to make bread.
 To a time when horses were used to plough the fields and wheat was harvested the old-fashioned way.
-Experience life in a farmland at the Motherwell Homestead National Historic Site.
+Experience life on a farmland at the Motherwell Homestead National Historic Site.
 Around 3.5 h from Saskatoon.

 - Plan a trip to the Saskatchewan Railway Museum to see heritage rail cars, buildings, and other memorabilia.
 While here, see the Eaton memorial commemorating the 1919 internment camp.